ez1471012-glitch/-First-Repo/README.md

                .Nested Loop
                .Rows and Coloumns

-## 2 dimensional Array:
+##2.
+2 dimensional Array:
-.File: Program.cs 2 dimensional array
+.File:* Program.cs 2 dimensional array

 .Description: In this file, the main execution file run this program and also show the output.